 Knowing what a good source of Iodine cannot do is also important.
 It cannot prevent radioactive iodine from entering the body.
 It can protect only the thyroid from radioactive iodine, not other parts of the body.
 It cannot reverse the health effects caused by radioactive iodine once damage to the thyroid has occurred.
 An iodine supplement cannot protect the body from radioactive elements other than radioactive iodine.

 The thyroid gland cannot tell the difference between stable and radioactive iodine and will absorb both.
 The good iodine source works by blocking radioactive iodine from entering the thyroid.
 When a pet is given a stable iodine source, the stable iodine gets absorbed by the thyroid.
 The thyroid gland becomes “full” and cannot absorb any more radioactive Iodine from the environment.

 Can my pet be given Potassium Iodide?

-If you live in an areas seriously affected by radiation, the dose Potassium Iodide for dogs and cats is similar to humans 65 – 130 mg/day
+If you live in an areas seriously affected by radiation, the dose of Potassium Iodide for dogs and cats is similar to humans 65 – 130 mg/day

 Some general side effects caused by KI may include intestinal upset, allergic reactions (possibly severe), rashes, and inflammation of the salivary glands.

 While GreenMin has not been tested for blocking radioactive Iodine out of your pet’s thyroid gland, we know that it is a source of stable Iodine.
-It is safe to assume that if you give GreenMin on regular basis, its iodine will “fill up” the thyroid gland by healthy Iodine and prevents radioactive iodine from “entering” the thyroid gland.
+It is safe to assume that if you give GreenMin on a regular basis, its iodine will “fill up” the thyroid gland with healthy Iodine and prevents radioactive iodine from “entering” the thyroid gland.
 In addition, GreenMin has many other health benefits.